-164 See Ho & Liu, Does Sorry Work, supra note 5, at 144 n.4 ("California, Massachusetts, Florida, Tennessee, Texas, and Washington have general apology statutes that apply across all industries while the other 30 States have specific laws that only protect the statements of apology made by similar to the approach some states have used with more familiar tort reforms, demonstrating that apology laws, in practice, function as tort reforms.165 Beyond these two aspects of apology laws themselves, Arbel and Kaplan carefully traced the political development of these laws, highlighting how proponents of tort reform adopted apology laws as a new means to accomplish the goals of tort reform.166
+&lt;sup>175 See id. at 144 n.4 ("California, Massachusetts, Florida, Tennessee, Texas, and Washington have general apology statutes that apply across all industries while the other 30 States have specific laws that only protect the statements of apology made by health care providers."); see also, e.g., VA.
+CODE ANN. § 8.01-581.20:1 (limiting the protection of apology laws to health care providers).

+apology laws, in practice, function as tort reforms.
+Beyond these two aspects of apology laws themselves, Arbel and Kaplan carefully traced the political development of these laws, highlighting how proponents of tort reform adopted apology laws as a new means to accomplish the goals of tort reform.

 While states' approaches to apology laws echo their approaches to tort reform more generally, they do not evaluate apology laws as such.
 For example, though many states have limited apology laws to medical malpractice, they have ignored the effect of these laws on the health care system.
-In contrast, the ability of noneconomic damages caps and other tort reforms to impact health care is one of the most important points of contention among those who support and oppose these reforms.
-Moreover, despite the importance of apology laws as a new generation of tort reform and despite the theoretical and empirical attention apologies have received in the legal, economic, and psychological literatures, apology laws as tort reforms remain understudied.167 To date, only three rigorous empirical studies have examined apology laws, and these studies have been limited to the litigation context, i.e., the first point of contention above.
+178 In contrast, the ability of noneconomic damages caps and other tort reforms to impact health care is one of the most important points of contention among those who support and oppose these reforms.
+Moreover, despite the importance of apology laws as a new generation of tort reform and despite the theoretical and empirical attention apologies have received in the legal, economic, and psychological literatures, apology laws as tort reforms remain understudied.
+180 To date, only three rigorous empirical studies have examined apology laws, and these studies have been limited to the litigation context, i.e., the first point of contention above.
 This dearth of evidence is problematic because apology laws are sufficiently different from traditional tort reforms that conclusions about the effects of the former cannot be extrapolated from the effects of the latter.
-As Mello and Kachalia note, "although there are good theoretical reasons to believe the number and average payment per paid claim may drop in the presence of apology laws, there are also theoretical reasons that claim frequency may increase."168 The same theoretical reasons that predict conflicting effects of apology laws on paid claims also predict conflicting effects of these laws on the practice of defensive medicine.
+As Mello and Kachalia note, "although there are good theoretical reasons to believe the number and average payment per paid claim may drop in the presence of apology laws, there are also theoretical reasons that claim frequency may increase."
+The same theoretical reasons that predict conflicting effects of apology laws on paid claims also predict conflicting effects of these laws on the practice of defensive medicine.

 More specifically, apology laws differ from traditional tort reforms in two key respects.
 First, apology laws require action on the part of the defendant at (or near) the time of the injury in order to affect malpractice liability risk, i.e., the defendant must apologize.
 Second, assuming an apology is delivered consistent with the law's intent, the apology itself must assuage the patient's anger and not, in some way, encourage the patient to pursue a claim.
 Based on these two features of apology laws, their effect on medical malpractice liability risk and defensive medicine is not as straightforward as other reforms.
-For example, the effect of noneconomic damages caps on medical malpractice claims is uncomplicated: (1) caps decrease the size of payments because they impose a strict cutoff on one part of any malpractice award, and (2) caps decrease the number of claims asserted because some patients will decide not to file a claim against their physicians based on the smaller payment they can expect.169 Physicians, recognizing the decreased health care providers."); see also, e.g., VA.
-CODE ANN. § 8.01-581.20:1 (limiting the protection of apology laws to health care providers).
+For example, the effect of noneconomic damages caps on medical malpractice claims is uncomplicated:

-165 See, e.g., Ind.
-Code Ann. § 34-18-14-3 (imposing a limit on damages in medical malpractice actions only).
+See, e.g., IND.
+CODE ANN. tit.
+34 § 18-14-3 (imposing a limit on damages in medical malpractice actions only).

-166 See Arbel & Kaplan, supra note 5, at 16 ("Tort reformers borrowed from Legal Apologists both the means and the rhetoric to advance their goals.").
+&lt;sup>177 See Arbel & Kaplan, supra note 7, at 1212 ("Tort reformers borrowed from Legal Apologists both the means and the rhetoric to advance their goals.").